ctron/dentrassi.de/content/blog/2015/05/08/2015-05-08-package-drone-whats-next.md

 Every now and then there is some time for Package Drone.
 So let’s peek ahead what will happen in the next few weeks.

-First of all, there is the [Eclipse DemoCamp](http://packagedrone.org/2015/05/06/package-drone-eclipse-democamp-mars-2015-in-munich/) in Munich, at which Package Drone will he presented.
+First of all, there is the [Eclipse DemoCamp](http://packagedrone.org/2015/05/06/package-drone-eclipse-democamp-mars-2015-in-munich/) in Munich, at which Package Drone will be presented.
 So if you want to talk in person, come over and pay us a visit.

 <!-- more -->